Keyboard shortcuts

 configMap:

-name: radar-agent-config
+name: radar-collector-config

 # Restart policy